 The Boy King Today

 3,300 years since his death, Tutankhamun still has the archaeological world on its toes.
-Last year it was revealed that Tutankhamun’s tomb, located in the infamous Valley of the Kings, might hold hidden chambers containing the remains and treasures of Queen Nefertiti.
+Last year it was revealed that Tutankhamun’s tomb, located in the infamous Valley of the Kings in the West bank of Luxor, might hold hidden chambers containing the remains and treasures of Queen Nefertiti.
 Scans organized this year by the National Geographical Society using advanced ground-penetrating radar technology have got archaeologists excited, but definitive answers to the Hollywood worthy story…hidden chambers…long lost treasure…never before seen mummies…have yet to be confirmed or denied.